dougDunlap/moxe/README.md

 - There would be many hospitals, more providers + more patients
 - Providers could service multiple hospitals
 - Patients could see multiple providers at multiple hospitals, even the same provider at different hospitals
+- The aim from end would be to query list of hospitals which would allow selection of user displayed name associated with uuid.
+This would allow duplicate hospital names to appear as unique + allow discrete selection on hospital uuid.
+Same with providers + patients.
+As there could be duplicates we want to allow selection based on uuid vs name.
+Additionally providers could be filtered out based on hospital association.
+Patients could be filtered out independently based on hospital association, provider association or hospital + provider association.
+- I am realizing ideally we would have one more api endpoint each for patient + provider to more easily synthesize this information.
+We really not want to leave to front end.

 ### ER Diagram